cllckn/information-and-communication-technologies/module7/README.md

 **For the details of Node.js, refer to https://www.w3schools.com/nodejs/**

 ### NPM (Node Package Manager)
-it is a package manager for JavaScript, and it is the default package manager for Node.js.
+It is a package manager for JavaScript, and it is the default package manager for Node.js.

 It allows developers to install, share, and manage dependencies (libraries and tools) for their projects.

 * Key Features of NPM: